What is Digital Vehicle Forensics?

 Automobile is one of the most important means of transportation today.
 The number of cars, buses and trucks is increasing every day.
 As early as mid-2010, the number of automobiles registered globally surpassed 1 billion for the first time, according to a real-time statistics website.
 At the beginning of 2019, the number was about 1.25 billion.
 Currently, about 100 million new cars are produced in the world each year.
 By 2035, there will be more than 1.8 billion automobiles in use worldwide.

-With the popularization of automobile in the people’s life, the function of the automobile is no longer just to provide transportation, but through the interconnection communication network to connect with all kinds of electronic devices.
+With the popularization of automobiles in people’s lives, the function of the automobile is no longer just to provide transportation, but through the interconnection communication network to connect with all kinds of electronic devices.

 In recent years, Smart Cars have become the trend in the development of today’s automobile industry.
 Big-name automakers such as Tesla, BYD, and NIO have joined the R&D, design, and manufacturing of smart cars.
 Intelligent Vehicle is a comprehensive system integrating environmental perception, planning and decision-making, multi-level assisted driving and other functions.